 Here you can find some relevant tips and examples on how to evaluate gestures and values contained within an image:

-• Do not overlook gestures that sound obvious to you: a thumb up gesture means a positive emotion in America and western cultures.
-But it means a negative one in middle eastern cultures.
+- Do not overlook gestures that sound obvious to you: a thumbs-up gesture conveys a positive meaning in America and western cultures.
+But it means a negative one in Middle Eastern cultures.

-• Habits considered normal in some cultures, might look deleterious in others.
+- Habits considered normal in some cultures may appear inappropriate in others.
 For example let’s take something as simple as a beer, symbol of sociability and relax.
-In arabic countries it’s seen as not acceptable and against the society.
+In Arabic countries it’s seen as not acceptable and against the society.

-• Symbols and associations change from culture to culture.
+- Symbols and associations change from culture to culture.
 Animals carry different meanings in different areas.
-Methaphor working with animals will more often than not, turn useless, due to cultural barriers.
+Metaphors involving animals will more often than not, turn useless, due to cultural barriers.

 When you find an image that won’t work for a certain target, you should try to swap it for a neutral one, at least.
 You want to avoid your brand being associated with a negative feeling.
 When possible, call out for a positive one.

 Let’s say you’re including some cows in a picture, and that picture will be shown to an Indian audience.
-You need to replace the image, because it might in most readers.
-To do so, you can head to Shutterstock and find your alternative between millions of royalty-free photos.
+You need to replace the image, because it might create discomfort or confusion among readers.

 Try to pick something that’s in line with your content, and that suits your audience.
 For example by grasping why the cow was there in first place, thus replacing it with the equivalent in the Indian culture.